permaweb/ao-cookbook/src/tutorials/begin/tokengating.md

 ## Conclusion

 You've done it!
 You've successfully tokengated the chatroom.
-This has now unlocked access to the Construct, where only those that have fully completed this tutorial can enter.
+This has now unlocked access to the `Construct`, where only those that have fully completed this tutorial can enter.

 ### Congratulations!